 Electricity represents 60-80% of operational costs, making power management system design critical.
 At $20/MWh electricity prices, power alone contributes approximately $1/kg to hydrogen cost (assuming 50 kWh/kg system efficiency).

-Design decisions affecting efficiency—power electronics losses, thermal management, electrolyzer operating conditions—directly impact this dominant cost component.
+Design decisions affecting efficiency, from power electronics losses to thermal management and electrolyzer operating conditions, directly impact this dominant cost component.

 Renewable energy intermittency creates unique design challenges absent in fossil-based hydrogen production.
 Solar capacity factors typically range from 20-30%, wind from 30-45%.
 Systems must handle variable power input without degrading electrolyzer performance or creating safety risks.